Markusgp/Untangle/README.md

 <h3> Untangle is part of a research study - please fill out our <a href="https://docs.google.com/forms/d/e/1FAIpQLSdklKw3WTpTMkxsHGbBROVpRa4UMqqKAwNolv2vco42i0Tv8Q/viewform">short survey</a> after trying out the tool.
 Thank you! </h3>

+OBS please be aware that Apple Silicon processors (M1 & M2) are not yet supported by Untangle

 ## Untangle Capabilities
 * View your project in either the **Circular** or **Force-directed** layouts.
 * **Expand** and **collapse** packages to gain better insight into your project's hierachial structure.